 Frequently asked questions

 - Q: Will the class schedule be convenient for me?

-A: Classes meet either on the same night of the week for the entire program at one of our multiple campus locations (Grand Rapids, Kalamazoo, and Lansing) or students take classes fully online through our learning management system.
+A: Classes meet either on the same night of the week for the entire program at one of our campus locations or students take classes fully online through our learning management system.

 - Q: How much non-class time is required for studying?